Terms of Service

 3. Scope and Service Description

-The Services provide on-demand cloud infrastructure capabilities.
-Availability, performance, and features may vary by region, resource type, capacity, or operational constraints.
-We may modify, add, or discontinue parts of the Services at any time, provided we act reasonably and (where practical) give notice for material changes.
+We may modify, add, improve, or discontinue parts of the Services at any time, provided we act reasonably and, where practical, give notice for material changes.

 4. Eligibility, B2B Orientation, and Authority

-The Services are intended for business and professional use (B2B), including startups, development teams, freelancers, registered entrepreneurs/sole proprietors, and companies.
+The Services are intended for business and professional use (B2B), including startups, development teams, freelancers, registered entrepreneurs, sole proprietors, and companies.

 You must be at least 18 years old and have legal capacity to enter into a binding agreement.
 If you use the Services on behalf of a company or other legal entity, you represent that you have authority to bind that entity to these Terms.